bchang3/ece445-roomify/notebooks/wklam2/README.md

 ## 2026-02-11
 ### Power Budgeting
+Another critical component of Roomify is the power subsystem and its ability to deliver enough power and current.
+The voltage regulator IC we chose for our microcontroller unit is the LT1170.
+This IC allows us to have a wide input voltage and an output of 3v3.
+Because Roomify will have two MCUs (one “main” MCU and one special MCU for controlling the touchscreen display, we will need around 2.4A to power both (assuming a peak current draw of 1.2A for an ESP32-S3).
+Roomify will drive at most three infrared LEDs at a time at 200mA pulses, requiring peak draw of 600mA.

+Combining the current requirements for the MCUs and the IR LEDs gives a total budget of 3A.
+The rating for the LT1170 is 5A at 3v3.
+For our 12V system that powers our 3v3 system, it is required to output around 10 Watts.
+Our flyback converter can deliver up to 40 Watts of power, so we will have an ample amount of power for our system.
+Below is a simulation of our LT1170 component that delivers enough voltage and current.

 ### Repeater
 I was able to add a reverse protection PMOS circuit to our input of our battery.
 This helps us protect us from shorting out our LDO and any DC-DC power converters of our board.